zocwuh/vk_dataBot/README.md

 # vk_dataBot
 Run main.py file, all required libs are in **venv**.
 Use command like **venv/bin/python3.8 main.py**.
 Command **python3 main.py** won't work if you don't have required libs<br>
-Bot saved one data container from user and can send it where user send to bot "!get" Connected to [VK](https://vk.com/) community(group) by api token, the dafault token's place is envinronment variable "VKKEY"<br>
+Bot saves one data container from user and can send it when user send to bot "!get" Bot onnects to [VK](https://vk.com/) community(group) by api token, the default token's place is envinronment variable "VKKEY"<br>
 Bot takes commands:
 1. **!r** - to register new user
 2. **!put** - to add new data